jina-ai/jina/docs/fundamentals/executor/index.md

 ## Why should you use Executor?

 Once you have learned `DocumentArray`, you are capable of using all its power and expressiveness to build a neural search application.
-Now you need to organize your code in independent modules to be served and scaled independently as microservices.
+But what if you want to go bigger?
+Organize your code into modules, serve and scale them independently as microservices?
+That's exactly what Executors enable you to do.

 - Executor lets the developer organize their `DocumentArray` based functions into logical entities that can share configuration state following OOP.